A look at the the Ban Laboy Ford, Laos, and Hwy 912, why did we spend so much on them?

 The Ban Laboy Ford and the immediate region around it were targets of unparalleled interest and action for the roles they played as part of the Ho Chi Minh Trail in Laos.
 US air forces sustained heavy casualties attacking this area, and they caused enormous disruption to the flow of enemy men and supplies, and massive enemy losses.
 My purpose here is to try to understand why this location was so important.

 The Ban Laboy Ford is roughly marked in pale blue on this map.

-These two maps identify its location precisely.
 Ray Smith, an Indochina War veteran with the 1-69th Armor, 173rd Airborne Brigade, 4th Infantry Division prepared these and many more informative maps.
 I commend them to you.
 Ray has been kind enough to grant me permission to use them for this story.

 These maps contain a lot of information important to our story.
 Hwy 912 crossed the Nam Ta Le River in Laos at this point.
 The North Vietnamese Army (NVA) would later build a spur off 912 to the east and set up an alternate crossing.
 The village of Ban Laboy was upstream a few miles.
 The terrain was most difficult, plenty of karsts and more important, plenty of caves and heavy foliage.

 Ban Laboy Ford today.
 Photo by Nat Stone.
 Presented by Mekong Express, March 2007 edition.

 So what is a “Ford?”
 It is a shallow place in a river or stream allowing one to walk or drive across.
 The Ban Laboy Ford was a place where NVA men and material could easily cross on Route 912 to the rest of the Ho Chi Minh Trail, to a place called Tchepone, Laos and to a place known to the US as NVA Base Area (BA) 604 near Tchepone.
 I will talk to these more later.